veblush/PyAuParser/README.rst

 	       |  '(' <E> ')'

 Compile a .grm file with GOLD Parser and save table data to a .egt file.
-We need only .egt file for a futher parsing process. (from now .grm file is not necessary.)
+We need only .egt file for a further parsing process. (from now .grm file is not necessary.)

 Import Library
 --------------